Rebirth-Devs/fusee-beheaded/README.md

 # How to use

 > ⚠ This is not meant for a regular Linux desktop or server!
-If you have that setup and want to inject something, check out [web-fusee-launcher](https://github.com/atlas44/web-fusee-launcher) or [fusee-interfacee-tk]!
+If you have that setup and want to inject something, check out [web-fusee-launcher](https://github.com/atlas44/web-fusee-launcher) or [fusee-interfacee-tk](https://github.com/nh-server/fusee-interfacee-tk)!

 If you have realised that this is for embedded, headless (beheaded, headless, get it?) devices RUNNING GNU/LINUX, proceed to the below steps: